 If a vehicle is parked illegally and you collide with that illegally parked vehicle, the fault for the accident can vary depending on if you live in a no-fault or tort-governed auto insurance province.

 If you live in a tort-governed province such as Alberta, British Colombia or Manitoba fault can hinge on many contributory factors such as whether hazard lights were on in the illegally parked vehicle, if the driver of the other vehicle was intoxicated, etc. However, it would be very difficult to escape partial liability for hitting a parked vehicle, regardless of whether that vehicle is illegally parked or not.

 In “no-fault” provinces such as Ontario, New Brunswick, and Nova Scotia, the only way you’d be Not-At fault for hitting an illegally parked vehicle is if the accident occurs outside a city, town, or village.
-Therefore, hitting an illegally parked vehicle in a parking lot is usually 100% At Fault of that driver and vehicle.
+Therefore, hitting an illegally parked vehicle in a parking lot is usually 100% At Fault for the driver and vehicle.

 Do Police Respond to Parking Lot Accidents?

-Police respond to parking lot accidents when injuries are reported or misconduct is reported. i.e drinking and driving or abusive behavior.
+Police respond to parking lot accidents when injuries or misconduct are reported. i.e drinking and driving or abusive behaviour.
 Otherwise, the police would tell you to go to the nearest collision reporting center to file a self-reporting collision report.